Robinpig/Note/docs/CS/MQ/Kafka/Consumer.md

 Best Practice: Consumer Number == Partition Number

+The group is ignored for the manually assign partitions, but is still used to track offsets, if needed.
+Mutual exclusivity between consumers in a consumer group is lost due to more than 1 consumer is listening same partitions.
+You must use group management and let Kafka do the partition assignment for you, or assign the partitions manually for each instance.

 ## ConsumerPartitionAssignor

 This interface is used to define custom partition assignment for use in KafkaConsumer.